learex-zz/macOS-eGPU/README.md

 `--cudaSamples | -a`
 CUDA developer samples

+**Dependencies:**

+The dependency graph of the CUDA options is:
+Samples -\> Toolkit -\> Driver

+Therefore installing the toolkit will also install the drivers and uninstalling the drivers will also remove the toolkit.

 ### Advanced
 The parameters in this section will change the behavior of the script.

 `--forceNewest | -f`
 Force the newest nvidia drivers and CUDA drivers to be used.
 This is not recommended.
 The script will automatically determine the most *stable* drivers.
+Cannot be used with `--uninstall | -u`.

 `--minimal | -m`
 Only tweak the system as little as possible.
 This may not work in all cases.